Edler-Li/songhangli.github.io/_pages/about.md

 My research interests lie in analog and digital IC design, and solid state materials and devices.

+Previously, I contributed to research projects in the laboratories of Professor John Kenneth Krebs, where I worked on Eu3+ Luminescence as a probe of local crystallinity, and Professor Lin Zhang, where I focused on hydrogel based piezoelectric sensors for wearable devices.

 **Education**<br />
 ---
 **Columbia University – New York, NY**<br />